 Jonathan Logan Media Center

-Located in the Lower Level of the Logan Center, the Logan Media Center provides AV equipment, production space, software, and technical training to the UChicago and DoVA community.
+Located in the Lower Level of the Logan Center, the JLMC provides AV equipment, production space, software, and technical training to the UChicago and DoVA community.
 Its resources include a digital media classroom with digital printers and flatbed scanners, individual editing suites, and a video production room with an infinity wall.
-In addition, the LMC oversees operations at the Edelstone darkroom, located one block away from the Logan Center, and carries select analogue photographic and filmmaking equipment.
-The Logan Media Center is also a possible source of student employment for MFA and BA students in DoVA, as well as students interested in art and technology across campus.
+The Jonathan Logan Media Center is also a possible source of student employment for MFA and BA students in DoVA, as well as students interested in art and technology across campus.

 Logan Center Exhibitions